ibm-cloud-docs/Cloudant/guides/iam.md

 ## Enabling IAM with {{site.data.keyword.cloudant_short_notm}}
 {: #enabling-iam-with-ibm-cloudant}

 All {{site.data.keyword.cloudant_short_notm}} service instances provisioned July 2018 or later are provisioned in Resource Groups and are enabled with {{site.data.keyword.cloud_notm}} IAM.
 Optionally, you can choose to also enable the {{site.data.keyword.cloudant_short_notm}} legacy authentication mechanism.
-When you provision a new {{site.data.keyword.cloudant_short_notm}} instance from the {{site.data.keyword.cloud_notm}} catalog, choose from the following available authentication methods:
+When you provision a new {{site.data.keyword.cloudant_short_notm}} instance from the {{site.data.keyword.cloud_notm}} catalog, choose from the available authentication methods in the following list:

-1. **Use both legacy credentials and IAM**: This mode means that both IAM and Legacy credentials can be used to access the account.
-In particular, both IAM and Legacy sets of credentials are provided to all applications bound to the account and service credentials generated.
+1. **Use both legacy credentials and IAM**: This mode means that both IAM and legacy credentials can be used to access the account.
+In particular, both IAM and legacy sets of credentials are provided to all applications bound to the account and service credentials generated.
 2. **Use only IAM**: This mode means that only IAM credentials are provided via Service binding and credential generation.

-When you use IAM roles other than Manager, such as Reader, Writer, Monitor, or Checkpointer, you **must** use *Use only IAM* to avoid supplying users with Legacy credentials that include greater access permissions.
+When you use IAM roles other than `Manager`, such as `Reader`, `Writer`, `Monitor`, or `Checkpointer`, you **must** use *Use only IAM* to avoid supplying users with legacy credentials that include greater access permissions.
 {: important}

 {{site.data.keyword.cloudant_short_notm}} service instances that are provisioned previously in a Cloud Foundry org and space can be migrated to a Resource Group.
 After you migrate to a Resource Group, the instance is enabled with {{site.data.keyword.cloud_notm}} IAM.
 For more information, see the [How does {{site.data.keyword.cloudant_short_notm}} work with {{site.data.keyword.cloud_notm}} Resource Groups?](/docs/Cloudant?topic=Cloudant-how-does-ibm-cloudant-work-with-ibm-cloud-resource-groups-) guide about how to migrate.